Lunula Information for Existing Patients

 We are able to offer a flexible treatment approach with the Lunula laser due to the fact that you do not need an appointment with the podiatrist to use it.
 The laser is in a treatment room or reception depending on the time of your appointment and room availability.
 As long as there is a clinic in session then you are able to use the Lunula laser.

 You may book appointments in person – many find it easier to book the same slot each week to establish a routine.
 You can also book an appointment through the website using the book online link above.
-There is a section for “Fungal nail treatment with laser” and you can select a Lunula package or one foot lunula session appointment.
-If you are unable to find the perfect time online then please telephone (01923856235) or email (firstname.lastname@example.org) us since our receptionist is often able to accommodate out of hours availability easier than online in some cases.
+There is a section for “Laser continuation sessions for fungal nail treatment” and you can select a Lunula review, one foot or both feet lunula session appointments.
+If you are unable to find the perfect time online then please telephone (01923856235) or email (firstname.lastname@example.org) since our receptionist is often able to accommodate out of hours availability easier than online in some cases.

 What happens during an appointment for Lunula?